praetorian-inc/praetorian-cli/README.md

 Place your scripts in the `praetorian-cli/scripts/` directory in the cloned repository.
 There are also example scripts in the directory.

-Your script need to implement a `process` function that takes 4 arguments.
+Your script needs to implement a `process` function that takes 4 arguments.
 They are:
    - `controller`: This object holds the authentication context and provide functions for accessing the Chariot backend API
-   - `cmd`: This dictionary holds the information of what CLI command is executed.
+   - `cmd`: This dictionary holds the information of which CLI command is executed.
 It tells you the product, action, and type of the CLI command.
 For example, you can use this to find out whether it is a `list` command on `assets`.
    - `cli_kwargs`: This dictionary contains the additional options the user provided to the CLI, such